donejs/donejs/docs/guide.md

 </html>
 ```

 Here we use the `eq` helper to check for the page, then progressively load the component with [can-import]() and initialize it.
-If you now reload [http://localhost:8080/](http://localhost:8080/) you should see the header and the home component and be able to navigate.
+By setting `can-tag="pmo-loading"` we will see a loading indicator while the import loading.
+If you now reload [http://localhost:8080/](http://localhost:8080/) we can see the header and the home component and be able to navigate to the different pages through the header.

 ## Getting data from the server and showing it in the page.